 2019 – Next Door celebrates 50 years!
 The agency currently serves more than 1,400 children from birth to five years old through center- and home-based programs and 11 partnership sites.
-For more information about our 50th Anniversary click HERE.
+For more information about our 50th Anniversary celebration, click HERE.

 To read our 50th Anniversary commemorative book, click HERE.

 2017 – Next Door’s 29th Street campus earns a perfect score on the state’s YoungStar child care rating program.

 2016 – Next Door completes final renovations at its Capitol Drive campus, accommodating 130 more children.